SasidharKosuri/msme-credit-recommendation-logistic-regression/description.md

 <img width="197" height="72" alt="image" src="https://github.com/user-attachments/assets/73505f9a-c05d-4e6d-b60e-07049eaf8869" />

 Derivative of sigmoid:

 <img width="227" height="47" alt="image" src="https://github.com/user-attachments/assets/d1676181-5ccb-4011-a47d-76a8199ef121" />

 This measures how much the sigmoid output changes if z changes a little.

-Key insight:
+**Key insight:**

-👉 When sigmoid output is close to 0 or 1, its derivative becomes almost zero.
+> When sigmoid output is close to 0 or 1,
+> its derivative becomes almost zero.

-This is called sigmoid saturation.
+- This is called sigmoid saturation.

-When derivative ≈ 0 → no learning happens.
+- When derivative ≈ 0 → no learning happens.

-This is why we want weights to start SMALL.
+- This is why we want weights to start SMALL.
-Otherwise z becomes too large since z = XW→ sigmoid output becomes too close to 0 or 1 → derivative becomes tiny → learning stops.
+- Otherwise z becomes too large since z = XW→ sigmoid output becomes too close to 0 or 1 → derivative becomes tiny → learning stops.

-now within the train_logistic_regression function we are using 3 important functions:
+Within the train_logistic_regression function we are using 3 important functions:
 1. sigmoid function :
    <img width="197" height="72" alt="image" src="https://github.com/user-attachments/assets/73505f9a-c05d-4e6d-b60e-07049eaf8869" />